 With the release of the newly updated CKA course on ACG, now’s the perfect time to get started on your Kubernetes certification journey.

 A Cloud Guru has Kubernetes certification courses to help you along your way.
+Learn the complete basics of Google Kubernetes Engine (GKE), from using containers to running them at scale with Kubernetes.
 And even if you aren’t interested in getting certified, we have plenty of non-certification Kubernetes courses too — including some currently free courses, like EKS Basics and GKE Basics.
 Good luck, gurus.
 And keep learning!